yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 >
 {: .question}

-{% include _includes/cyoa-choices.html option1="Let's try TABPFN!" option2="I'll try later!" default="I'll try later!" text="We have another tool for the classification task called **TABPFN** which is a foundation model for tabular data.
-We can repeat the classification task using TABPFN and compare it with Flexynesis.
-Please note that TABPFN is slow on CPU and **it will take a lot of time to finish on this dataset**.
+{% include _includes/cyoa-choices.html option1="Let's try TabPFN!" option2="I'll try later!" default="I'll try later!" text="We have another tool for the classification task called **TabPFN** which is a foundation model for tabular data.
+We can repeat the classification task using TabPFN and compare it with Flexynesis.
+Please note that TabPFN is slow on CPU and **it will take a lot of time to finish on this dataset**.
 What do you say?
-Should we continue with TABPFN?" disambiguation="tool"%}
+Should we continue with TabPFN?" disambiguation="tool"%}

 <div class="Ill-try-later" markdown="1">